Back to the blog

 Here are some of our favorite vegetables that you can include as side dishes for any meal:

-• Potatoes: They’re an absolute classic.
-Red, yellow, baked, mashed — whatever!
+• Colorful Potatoes: They’re an absolute classic.
+Purple potatoes, sweet potatoes, baked, mashed — whatever!
 Add a little salt and cook them with olive oil, and you’ll have an instant hit.
-They have one of the highest calorie counts out of all vegetables, but it’s still relatively low at around 110 per serving and they’re packed with nutrients like potassium.
+They’re packed with nutrients like potassium.

 • Kale: One of our personal favorites, salted and baked kale goes well with any main dish.
 All you have to do is add a little salt and throw them in the oven, and the result is a crunchy, healthy, and tasty side.